arxell/arxell/cv/magnit_en.md

 # Magnit OMNI

+- 01.2021 — 02.2022: Head of Online Services Development Department.
+- 03.2022 — 04.2024: Head of Department.
+Management of online platform development.

-## Head of Online Services Development Department at Magnit.
+## Head of Online Services Development Department

 I am responsible for the development of the mobile application "Magnit: Promotions and Discounts" and the website magnit.ru.
 I have 6 direct reports and 45 indirect reports.